Jim's Mowing

 Jim's Mowing is a lawn care service franchise which was founded in 1982 by Jim Penman.
 Penman initially launched it as a part-time gardening business while he was completing his PhD in history.
 He remains CEO of the group and actively involved in day-to-day operations.
-The business was run independently until 1989, when it became a franchise, which can now be found across four different countries, with 4,000 total franchisees.
+The business was run independently until 1989, when it became a franchise, which can now be found in four countries, with 5,000 total franchisees.

 After launching the Jim's Mowing Franchise in 1989, further divisions followed.
 The second division was Cleaning, and since then the franchise model has been adapted to almost 50 different service industries (including plumbing, fencing, roofing) and multiple countries (including the United Kingdom, New Zealand, and Canada).

 In 2019, Jim's Group is the largest home-service franchise in Australia.
 It has an annual turnover of over $500 million, approximately 4,000 franchises and about 35,000 customers.

 History

-In 1982, Jim Penman started the company with $24 of capital in order to fund his research into biohistory after his PhD thesis is initially rejected.
+In 1982, Jim Penman started the company with $24 of capital in order to fund his research into biohistory after his PhD thesis was initially rejected.

-In 1989, Jim's Group switches to a franchise model.
+In 1989, Jim's Group switched to a franchise model.